Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 **Task**: Test and optimize the kernel.
 Report your performance in GFLOPS.

 We tested a variation in which the batch loop was positioned between the M and K loops.
 This approach achieved around :math:`73` GFLOPS.
 We suspect that the reason for this was that the matrices did not fit into the cache.
-We do not follow this approach due to the poor performance, and we lost the file due to a false ``rm`` statement.
+Therefore, we do not follow this approach due to the poor performance.

-However, this leads us to assume that our result of putting the batch loop outside is satisfactory.
+However, this leads us to assume that our result of putting the batch loop outside is a good choice.
+The benchmark results are listed below.

 .. code-block::
     :emphasize-lines: 4, 8